 2.5 “Conditions” means the terms and conditions set out in the Contract between Company and Client;

-2.6 “Confidential Information” means all tangible and intangible information designated as confidential by any party in writing together with all other information which may reasonably be regarded as confidential including, but not limited to, details of the Clients’ System, procedures, network configuration and topology, passwords, private encryption keys and details of the Company’s methodologies; Confidential Information is restricted to employees with specific access privileges and includes information whose unauthorised disclosure (even within the company) may cause serious damage in terms of financial loss, breach of contract, legal action or loss of reputation.
+2.6 “Confidential Information” means all tangible and intangible information designated as confidential by any party in writing together with all other information which may reasonably be regarded as confidential including, but not limited to, Intellectual Property, procedures, network configuration and topology, passwords, private encryption keys and details of the Company’s methodologies and know-how, trade secrets, personal information, details of the Clients’ System, made available communicated or delivered to the recipient directly or indirectly in connection with this Contract.

 2.7 “Consultant” means the individual(s) provided by Company for the performance of the Security Testing;

 2.8 “Contract” means the contract formed by these Terms and Conditions together with the Proposal and the Penetration Test Authorisation Form;